anderslogg/geco/doc/paper-joss-2022/paper.md

 # Documentation

-The documentation for GECo Builder is published on the [GECo GitLab pages](https://gitlab.com/alogg/geco).
+The documentation for GECo is published on the
+[GECo GitLab pages](https://gitlab.com/alogg/geco).

 # Limitations and future work